395px

 The old man giving in a little

-Simon didn't even write to him anymore
+Simon didn't even write to her anymore

-Andrew was furious
+Andrés was furious

-Finally there was news
+Finally, there was news

-Where your son was
+Where her son was

-Andrés never forgot the day
+Andrés never forgot that day

 From that sad call